+Thyme for Bed in Lowell, Indiana is not only a bed and breakfast but it’s also the only monolithic bed and breakfast in Indiana.
 What’s a monolithic house?
-A dome shaped home made of steel and concrete that is fire-proof and can withstand winds of up to 300 miles per hour!
+A dome shaped home made of steel and concrete that is fire-proof and can withstand winds of up to 300 miles per hour.

 Thyme for Bed Bed and Breakfast in Lowell, Indiana

-Set in the country, Thyme for Bed is really amazing!
+Set in the country, Thyme for Bed is really amazing.
 You can see the dome structure before you even make it to the driveway of this Indiana bed and breakfast.

-It’s kind of like a big concrete ball but gorgeous landscaping, a balcony complete with swings, and little touches of stone keep it interesting!
+It’s kind of like a big concrete ball but gorgeous landscaping, a balcony complete with swings, and little touches of stone keep it interesting.
 If it weren’t for the sheer size, I would call it a hobbit home since it is all rounded and cute like that.

 We couldn’t wait to get inside–what better way to celebrate the birthday of Kid #1 turning 8 than a stay in a round house?
-I thought he’d have a ball!
+I thought he’d have a ball.

 Monolithic Dome Home in Lowell, Indiana

-You might think it would be dark inside because there aren’t a ton of windows in this home but rest assured it is plenty bright!
+You might think it would be dark inside because there aren’t a ton of windows in this home but rest assured it is plenty bright.

 Although the bedrooms lack windows, the two on the second floor do possess interior windows that are high on the wall and look out over the second floor sitting room (complete with balcony) that also opens up to the living room, dining room, and kitchen below.
-It sure feels like there are exterior windows!
-And for those that like sleeping in complete darkness–you’ll love it, too!
+It sure feels like there are exterior windows.
+And for those that like sleeping in complete darkness–you’ll love it, too.

 We occupied the second floor but I did get a chance to take a peek at the first floor bedroom before a couple settled in.
-Wow is that classy!
-The shower and tub area are so incredible!
+Wow is that classy.
+The shower and tub area are so incredible.
 That’s like magazine-worthy right there.

 The first floor has glass doors as well as tall floor to ceiling windows in the dining nook.
 Everywhere you look are lovely country views.

-Indiana Bed and Breakfast
+Lowell, Indiana Bed and Breakfast

 We enjoyed a pizza out in the private garden next to the house.
-Then we turned the boys loose!
+Then we turned the boys loose.

 Our two boys ran and roamed and explored the land around Thyme for Bed bed and breakfast.
-With ten acres, they had a lot of ground to cover!
+With ten acres, they had a lot of ground to cover.
 Their “base” quickly became the Weeping Willow Tree with branches that draped over a bridge.
 Crossing the bridge leads to two chairs and a table and became their pirate hideout or army base, depending on the game.

 My husband and I helped ourselves to tea and coffee and talked on the balcony.
 After Kid #2 headed to bed, the Birthday Boy chased fireflies and joined us.
-Everyone had a great time!
+Everyone had a great time.

 You don’t see a monolithic dome on this side of the Mississippi very often.
-It just goes to show you never know what you will find inside a small Indiana town!
+It just goes to show you never know what you will find inside a small Indiana town.

-I’m Jessica Nunemaker and THIS is little Indiana!
+Small Towns: Destinations, not Drive-Thrus!
+I’m Jessica Nunemaker and THIS is Little Indiana.

-Just don’t forget to tell ‘em that little Indiana sent you!
+Just don’t forget to tell them that Little Indiana sent you.

 Thyme for Bed

-12567 W. 185th Avenue
+12567 W 185th Avenue

-Lowell, Indiana 46356
+Lowell, IN 46356

 Targeted.
 Relevant.
-Affordable! little Indiana advertising.
+Affordable!
+Little Indiana advertising.